 Angelica sylvestris, A. archangelica

 Angelica is a plant that has been used for centuries for its many health benefits.
 It is native to Europe, Asia, and North America, and it is often used in traditional medicine.
-It is a treatment for digestive, respiratory, skin and hair health.
-It can help boost the immune system and helps suppress appetite for weight control.
+It was used to treat digestive, respiratory, skin and hair health.
+It has been used to help boost the immune system and helps suppress appetite for weight control.

 Archangelica | Masterwort | Wild parsnip | Wild Celery